Malaga Airport Taxi is rated No.1 on TripAdvisor for Transfers from Malaga Airport to Marbella. See our TripAdvisor listing here.

 The golden sand of Real de Zaragoza is regularly maintained.
 There are many beach bars where you can find refreshment and rent parasols.
 The water is shallow and calm, thus ideal for families with kids.

 Located in the Elviria neighbourhood, Nikki Beach is another must-see beach around Marbella.
 Gifted with a gorgeous setting, this white-sand beach with palm trees is an epitome of luxury.
 You will have various performers performing year-round, including acrobats and DJs.
+Its the chic beach.

 The Ralli Museum between Marbella and Puerto Banus is a subsidiary of the Ralli Museums.
 This particular museum exhibits works of art by Latin American and European artists.
 Most of all, it is one of the finest venues in the world displaying Latin art.
 Some represented artists are Cesar Lopez Claro, Herman Braun-Vega and Wilfredo Lam.
 Also, you will admire works by Mark Chagall, Salvador Dali and some other European artists.
 By visiting the Ralli Museum, you will discover the influence the European masters had over the Latin ones.

 Getting around Marbella is easy.
 Marbella taxi and bus services serve the city well.
 You will find taxis very clean and comfortable.
 The city bus runs along the seaside, getting you to neighbouring areas in an efficient manner.
 For transfers from Malaga Airport, though, consider hiring Malaga/Marbella Airport Transfers.
-Traveling by bus tends to be tiresome and tedious from there.
+Travelling by bus tends to be tiresome and tedious from there.

 Marbella Taxis offer transfers to neighbourhoods around the city and farther.
 For example, we take you to San Pedro, Elviria and as far as Gibraltar and Granada.
 Please, feel free to contact us for the best offer.